WildStrokes/wildstrokes.art/README.md

 `ych/admin.html` provides a password protected admin interface.
 Log in with the password `artadmin` to add, edit or remove YCH entries.

-The admin page automatically loads and saves `ychs.json` from the endpoint defined in `js/admin-ych.js`.
-Press **Save Changes** to update the JSON store with any edits.
+The site now includes a small Node.js backend (`server.js`) that exposes `/api/ychs` for reading and writing `ych/ychs.json`.
+Run `npm install` followed by `npm start` to launch the server locally.
+The admin page will send updates to this endpoint so you can modify the JSON file without setting up an external API key.
 Provide an image URL for each entry and the preview will update as you type.